 13. Backgammon

-Backgammon is believed to have its roots in Jiroft, which is more commonly known as modern-day Iran.
-It involves two players and the goal is to be the first one to “bear off” or move all of their checkers from the board.
+Backgammon is believed to have its roots in Jiroft, more commonly known as modern-day Iran.
+It involves two players whose goal is to be the first one to “bear off” or move all of their checkers from the board.
 Although the game is somewhat based on luck, an effective strategy is still needed to beat your opponent.

-This game has been around for centuries and has a number of different variations, including mobile adaptations, card adaptations, and a lot more.
-Regardless of the version, the goal remains the same, and that is to be the first player to “bear off.”
+This game has been around for centuries and has many different variations, including mobile adaptations, card adaptations, and more.
+Regardless of the version, the goal remains the same: to be the first player to “bear off.”

 This classic game is perfect for elderly people, as it helps develop analytical skills.
-Plus, the game has been popular for a long time, so it is likely that they have played it at some point during their lives!
+Plus, the game has been popular for a long time, so they have likely played it at some point during their lives!

 Pros